samgranger/blink.js/README.md

 Todo
 ----
+* Cache elements and reload on DOM change
 * Add support for .blink()
 * Add support for text-decoration: blink;
-* Add support to other browsers that killed <blink>
+* Add support to other browsers that are trying to kill <blink>